jackbaty/archive.baty.net/content/posts/2020/2020-12-06-logseq/index.md

 {{< image src="today.jpg" caption="Daily Note for today" >}}

 I'm rooting for Logseq.
-I already prefer it to things like [Obsidian](https://obsidian.md), which I find clunkly and unattractive.
+I already prefer it to things like [Obsidian](https://obsidian.md), which I find clunky and unattractive.
 Whether it becomes compelling enough to be a full-on replacement for my private Roam database remains to be seen.